AzonInc/ESPHome_tcs_intercom/README.md

-TCS Intercom component
+TCS Intercom Component
 ===================

-The ``tcs_intercom`` allows you to easily communicate on a TCS:Bus with ESPHome and Home Assistant.
+The ``tcs_intercom`` Component allows you to easily communicate on a TCS:Bus with ESPHome and Home Assistant.

 Basic ESPHome Configuration Entry:
 ```
 external_components:
-  - source: github://AzonInc/esphome_tcs_intercom
+  - source: github://AzonInc/ESPHome-TCS-Intercom

 tcs_intercom:
 ```